liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/02-upgrading-jndi-data-source-usage.markdown

     <p id="stepTitle">Upgrading Frameworks and Features</p><p>Step 1 of 4</p>
 </div>

-In @product@'s OSGi environment, you must use the portal's class loader to load the application server's JNDI classes.
-An OSGi bundle's attempt to connect to a JNDI data source without using @product@'s class loader results in a `java.lang.ClassNotFoundException`.
+In @sharepoint@'s OSGi environment, you must use the portal's class loader to load the application server's JNDI classes.
+An OSGi bundle's attempt to connect to a JNDI data source without using @sharepoint@'s class loader results in a `java.lang.ClassNotFoundException`.

 For more information on how to do this, see the